 Challenges

-The site is highly exposed to south-easterly winds, which made it difficult to find a calm window for carrying out lifting operations, with the high winds proving a consistent challenge throughout the project.
+Typically, the site is protected from the usual prevailing south westerlies but during installation the site was exposed to strong south easterly winds which made it difficult to find a calm window for carrying out lifting operations, with the high winds proving a challenge throughout the project.
 In addition, divers were required to cut two existing piles that were filled with concrete, which took longer than anticipated and contributed to delays.

-In addition, as part of the contract, there were significant works to remove existing infrastructure, pontoon and gangway as well as some well established piles that needed specialist diving and cutting processes to remove completely.
+As part of the contract, there were also significant works to remove existing infrastructure, pontoon and gangway as well as some well established piles that needed specialist diving and cutting processes to remove completely.

 Overall, the benefits of the project include safe access to vessels from land, enhanced by the durable non-slip GRP decking, as well as heavier and more stable pontoons.
 These benefits will prove invaluable to the pilot boats and crews regularly operating in the area.